-- o Piketberg: 32 trading rooms are provided; and - o Porterville: 22 trading rooms are provided.
+- Piketberg: 32 trading rooms are provided; and - Porterville: 22 trading rooms are provided.

 A process to further identify land and facilities for informal traders also commenced in Porterville, Velddrif (Noordhoek) and Ward 4 of Piketberg.
-The area is Velddrif (Noordhoek) is situated at the taxi rank and the taxi rank and part of the informal trading area have already been built.
+The area in Velddrif (Noordhoek) is situated at the taxi rank and part of the informal trading area have already been built.
 Further funding is required to complete the informal trading area in Velddrif.
 The area in Porterville is part of the RSEP programme for which funding has been allocated and is located on the corner of Jakkalskloof and Voortrekker Road where the major pedestrian traffic is between Monte Bertha and the Central Business District.